billortell/Things-We-Do/readme.md

 * [autoResize](http://james.padolsey.com/javascript/jquery-plugin-autoresize/)
 * [Tag Suggestions](http://remysharp.com/2007/12/28/jquery-tag-suggestion/)

-### Notes:
+### Notes

 Install in a root if you don't want to change all the location redirects and form actions.
 I'll leave it up to you to figure it out if you decide otherwise.

-Yes, I know the single username/password security isn't very substantial.
+And, yeah, I know the single username/password security isn't very substantial.
 Beef it up if you care to.

 Love,
 [Tommy](http://iamnotagoodartist.com/)